Peripheral and Neurologic Vertigo (Ear)- DRHC Dubai ENT Clinic

 Treatment:

-• Repositioning of the canalith using clinical manoeuvres: Epley, and Semont maneuvers.
+- Repositioning of the canalith using clinical manoeuvres: Epley and Semont manoeuvres.

-• Don’t place the head on dependent position or sleep on the affected ear for one week.
+- Don’t place the head in a dependent position or sleep on the affected ear for one week.

-• Success rate is 90%.
-Repetition of manoeuvre is needed.
+- The success rate is 90%.
+Repetition of the manoeuvre is needed.

-• Recurrence rate is 30% to 50%.
-Repetition of manoeuvre is needed.
+- The recurrence rate is 30% to 50%.
+Repetition of the manoeuvre is needed.

 Contraindications for canalith repositioning manoeuvres:

-1. Acute fractures that prevent from lying down quickly or rolling over.
+- Acute fractures that prevent lying down quickly or rolling over.

 Click here for ENT surgical packages

-Dubai ENT clinic - If you are in search of ENT specialist in Dubai, then DRHC provides experienced and leading ENT doctor in Dubai for the healthy treatment.
-To book your an appointment please call at +97142798200 today!
+Dubai ENT clinic - If you are in search of an ENT specialist in Dubai, then DRHC provides experienced and leading ENT doctors in Dubai for healthy treatment.
+To book your appointment, please call +97142798200 today!